 Make A Quick Lobster Stock

-- Begin with bringing 6 cups (for this recipe, 4 cups stock to 1 cup Arborio rice in general) of water to a rolling boil, then add the fresh or thawed lobster (thank you Clam Man for our recent batch of fresh, live lobster!) and boil for an additional 4 minutes.
+- Bring 6 cups of water (for this recipe, 4 cups stock to 1 cup Arborio rice in general) to a rolling boil, then add the fresh or thawed lobster and boil for an additional 4 minutes.
 The internal temperature of the lobster should be 145 ºF ( 63 ºC ) as recommended by the FDA food safety guidelines.

 - Remove the cooked lobster and plunge it into ice water to stop the cooking process.
 Next, remove the lobster meat, dice the meat, and refrigerate it until ready to add to the risotto.